stormpath/stormpath-documentation/source/auth_n.rst

   Host: https://yourapplication.com
   Authorization: Bearer eyJraWQiOiIyWkZNVjRXV[...]

 The token specified in the Authorization header has been digitally signed with the Stormpath API Key Secret that was used to generate the token.
 This means that you can use a JWT library for your specific language to validate the token locally if necessary.
-For more information, please see one of our `Integration Guides <https://docs.stormpath.com/home/>`_.
+For more information, please see one of your `Integration Guides <https://docs.stormpath.com/home/>`_.

 Refreshing Access Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^